Besides the pint

 As the final stage of the production process, a single conveyor belt runs the pints through the Safeline X33 Series X-ray inspection system, to ensure that no possible contaminants inadvertently made their way into the pints.

-Part of what has made purchasing the Safeline X33 Series X-Ray inspection system a positive experience for Fiasco Gelato has been the support they received from METTLER TOLEDO, which has a local Calgary-based support team that regularly visits the facility to provide all the necessary technical support and offer ongoing operator training.
+Part of what has made purchasing the Safeline X33 Series X-Ray inspection system a positive experience for Righteous Gelato has been the support they received from METTLER TOLEDO, which has a local Calgary-based support team that regularly visits the facility to provide all the necessary technical support and offer ongoing operator training.

 “It’s not just about assisting if there is downtime,” Turnpenny says.